Early Life and Career

 George Walker Bush was born July 6, 1946, in New Haven, Connecticut, the first son of future President George Herbert Walker Bush and his wife Barbara (Pierce) Bush.
 He has five siblings; John (Jeb), Marvin, Neil, and Dorothy (Doro).
 In 1953, at the age of four, his first sister, Pauline (Robin), died after fighting leukemia.

-George W. and Laura Bush campaigning from the back of a pickup truck for the 1978 Congressional race in West Texas.
+George W. and Laura Bush campaigned from the back of a pickup truck for the 1978 Congressional race in West Texas.

 Courtesy George W. Bush Presidential Library and Museum (H22-01)